AnyGridTech/frappe-types/README.md

 ## ⚙️ Setup

+> If you copied the `tsconfig.json` file provided above, you can skip the Setup part.

 After installation, you need to tell TypeScript how to find and use these global type definitions.
 There are two primary ways to do this:

 ### ✅ Option 1: Explicit Import